1900 United States presidential election: Results

 Theodore Roosevelt, the vice-presidential candidate on the Republican ticket, attracted unusual attention in the campaign, and it has been commonly asserted that he brought a considerable number of votes to the Republican ticket.

+34% of the voting age population and 73.7% of eligible voters participated in the election.
 McKinley polled roughly 7,200,000 votes.
 He carried 28 states with a combined 292 electoral votes (65.32%).
 He slightly increased his national percentage (51.60%) with 120,000 more votes than in 1896.
 This change is reflected in the gains made in number of counties carried; McKinley had 222 more counties than he had carried in 1896, thus gaining a slight majority of the total number of counties making returns in 1900.

 Of the 2,729 counties making returns, McKinley won in 1,385 (50.75%) while Bryan carried 1,340 (49.10%).
 Two counties (0.07%) were split evenly between McKinley and Bryan, while two counties (0.07%) in Texas recorded more votes cast for "Other(s)" than either of the two-party candidates.
 McKinley had a majority in 1,288 counties while Bryan had a majority in 1,253 counties.

 Further examination reveals that changes in counties were even more impressive.
 Of the 2,729 counties making returns, 2,286 were identical in these two elections; 113 changed from Republican to Democratic; and 328 changed from Democratic to Republican.

-A notable feature was the Bryan gains made in the New England and (Northeastern) Mid-Atlantic sections, with also a slight gain in the East North Central section.
+A notable feature was the gains Bryan made in the New England and (Northeastern) Mid-Atlantic sections, with also a slight gain in the East North Central section.
 Bryan even managed to win New York City by almost 30,000 votes when he had lost it by more than 60,000 votes just 4 years earlier.
 In all other sections, Bryan's vote was less than in 1896, and in the nation his total vote was 23,000 less than in 1896.
 The percentage of total was 45.52, a slight loss.
 Kentucky, which he carried this time, showed an increase of 17,005.
 In 16 states, the Democratic vote increased, but in 29 states it was less than in 1896.
 Bryan carried only 17 states.
 This was the only one of his three runs in which he failed to carry his home state of Nebraska.

 This was the last election in which the Republicans won the majority of electoral votes in Maryland until 1920.
 It is also the last election in which a Republican won the presidency without winning Idaho and Montana.
 In addition, this would also be the last election in 100 years when the Republican candidate would win without earning a minimum of 300 electoral votes.
-That did not occur again until George W. Bush narrowly defeated Al Gore in the 2000 United States Presidential Election.
+That did not occur again until George W. Bush narrowly defeated Al Gore in the 2000 United States presidential election.
+This was the first election since 1880 where any party won consecutive elections.
+This was the first time since 1872 that the winning candidate won by a margin of more than 5 points.